Stephen-Seo/SFML_GameEngine/README.md

 # Compiling

-Gradle builds with the expectation that the host platform is Arch Linux 64-bit with multilib-devel and mingw-w64-toolchain installed.
-If your platform is different, build using cmake instead.
-The CMakeLists.txt file is located in src/

-## Building with Gradle

-To see what build tasks are available, run ./gradlew tasks

-SFML2\_DIR (and optionally ResourcePacker\_DIR) must be defined for building. defining EXTLIBS\_DIR will enable windows builds.

-SFML2\_DIR must point to the directory containing a gradle build setup of SFML2.1 ResourcePacker\_DIR must point to the directory containing a gradle build setup of ResourcePacker
-EXTLIBS\_DIR must point to the extlibs directory in the SFML2.1 sources directory (This is found in the SFML2.1 sources zip)

 ## Building with CMake

 CMake gui recommended. (point CMake gui to the src directory as the source directory.)